inBeat/inbeat-website/content/top-influencers/tiktok/models/canada/montreal/_index.md

 ---
-title: Top 10 Models TikTok Influencers In Montreal In 2022
+title: Top 10 Models TikTok Influencers In Montreal In 2023
 description: >-
-  Find top models TikTok influencers in Montreal in 2022.
-Most popular hashtags: #fyp #montreal #model #dance.
+  Find top models TikTok influencers in Montreal in 2023.
+Most popular hashtags: #fyp #foryou #model #fashion.
 platform: TikTok
-hits: 12
+hits: 8
-text_top: Identify the most popular TikTok influencers on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: Our database holds 12 TikTok influencers like this in Montreal, Canada for you to collaborate.
+text_bottom: Our platform aggregates 8 TikTok influencers like this in Montreal, Canada for you to pitch.
 profiles:
   - username: "craig_major"
     fullname: >-